nagyist/tao-user-guide/src/3.0/test-takers/exporting-test-takers.md

 This selects the Test-takers that will be exported.

-**Step 3:** After clicking on the class select from the Actions Bar *Export*.
+**Step 3:** After clicking on the class select from the button bank below the Library *Export*.

 Alternatively, an individual Test-taker can be clicked on for exporting, without creating a new class to transfer it in.
-However, in most instances it is more useful to organize the transfer in a single folder that can be exported in one go.
+However, in most instances it is useful to organize the transfer in a single folder that can be exported in one go.

 The pane that comes up on the canvas will ask that you confirm that the folder or Test-taker metadata file highlighted is the one that should be exported as a Resource Description Framework or RDF file.
 Click the blue *Export* button in the pane to continue with the export.